 Yes, datemarks were also used on pieces from the late 1800s through 1963 in addition to the many manufacturers marks noted above.
 These can help in dating many Spode and Copeland pieces without the guesswork of matching up the manufacturers marks to the correct production period.

-Sometimes these impressed marks -- a letter over a number, like Y over 24, for example -- are hard to read so using a piece of tracing paper to go over them with a pencil will help.
+Sometimes these impressed marks -- a letter over a number, like Y over 24, for example -- are hard to read so using a piece of tracing paper to go over them with a pencil may be of help.
 Or, you can press modeling clay into the mark and then hold it up to a mirror to read what it says.

 Once you’ve figured out the letter and number, the mark is easy to decode.
 According to the Spode History blog, the letters translate to: J for January; F for February; M for March; A for April; Y for May; U for June; L for July; T for August; S for September; O for October; N for November and D for December.
 The number below is the year, so Y24 translates to May of 1924.